Chad W. Autry

 Research focus: Supply Chain Network Design

-Dr. Chad W. Autry is an Associate Professor of Supply Chain Management in the College of Business Administration at the University of Tennessee at Knoxville.
+Dr. Chad W. Autry is the William J. Taylor Associate Professor of Supply Chain Management in the College of Business Administration at the University of Tennessee at Knoxville.
 Dr. Autry holds a Ph.D. in Business Administration with focus in Supply Chain Management from the University of Oklahoma, an M.B.A. with focus on International Business from Oklahoma City University, and a B.B.A in Marketing from the University of Oklahoma.

 Dr. Autry’s business background includes several years experience in retail and restaurant operations management.
 He also served as an information technology consultant prior to his move to academics.
 He has worked with and for numerous professional and civic organizations related to supply chain process improvement, including American Airlines, IBM, Goodwill Industries, the American Red Cross, the U.S. Air Force, and the U.S. Marine Corps.
 He is on the Education Strategies Committee of the Council of Supply Chain Management Professionals and has assumed active leadership roles at state and national levels for the Warehouse Education and Research Council, Production and Operations Management Society, Institute for Supply Management, National Association of Purchasing Managers, and the Supply Chain Management and Industrial Distribution Symposium.